Series · LeetCode Patterns · Chapter 3

 A linked list is the simplest data structure that forces you to think in pointers.
 Arrays let you index in $O(1)$ and forget about layout; linked lists hand you a head pointer and ask, “now what?”
 That single shift — from indices to references — is what makes linked-list problems so common in interviews.
 They are short to state, brutal to get right, and reward exactly the habits good engineers build: drawing pictures, naming pointers, and never dereferencing without checking for None.

-This article walks through five problems that, taken together, cover every classical linked-list technique you will see in coding interviews:
+This article covers five problems that, together, encompass every classical linked-list technique you’ll see in coding interviews:

 • Reverse a linked list — the canonical pointer-rewiring exercise, both iterative and recursive.